poketo/poketo-service/README.md

+> **Note:** This repository is now deprecated, and has been combined into the [poketo-reader](https://github.com/poketo/poketo-reader) repository under the `api/` folder.
+Look there for the new source.

 # poketo-service

 A microservice for scraping manga sites.
 Also includes endpoints to store minimal data about collections, as a stop-gap for cross-browser syncing without accounts.
 Used in the [Poketo manga reader](https://poketo.app).